At Prestonfield we have a passion for selecting the finest, freshest, Scottish seasonal produce.

 Highland Game supply us with wonderful wild venison, all sourced in Scotland.
 They are simply passionate about promoting the wider use of venison, one of Scotland's best-recognised ingredients that is too-rarely used.
-Whilst the iconic Red Dear occasionally appears on menus our Chef's favourite, Roe, is a regular on Prestonfield menus in season.
-Highland Game
+Whilst the iconic Red Deer occasionally appears on menus our Chef's favourite, Roe, is a regular on Prestonfield menus in season.

 Ben of Fungi and Forage is a regular visitor to the kitchen door at Prestonfield bringing an ever-changing selection of herbs, leaves and mushrooms which have been foraged from Scotland's hills and woods.
 The unique flavours of these wild, uncultivated herbs and leaves often add unique and subtle notes to the dishes served at Rhubarb.
 Spring often sees Prestonfield's own wild leeks and garlic featuring on our menu and often our own rhubarb too.